Allegiantsharksam/Polygon-mod3/README.md

 This project utilizes the Hardhat framework for compiling, testing, and deploying the smart contracts.
 Ensure that you have the required dependencies installed and properly configured before running the commands.

+---

+Replace `https://github.com/your-username/your-repository-name.git` with the actual URL of your GitHub repository.
+Also, make sure that the `Screenshot_2024-07-16_121625.png` file is placed in the `assets` folder within your repository.